Larry Pittman

 Larry Graham Pittman (born September 30, 1954) is a former Republican member of the North Carolina House of Representatives.
 He represented the 83rd district (and the preceding 82nd district) (including constituents in Cabarrus County) from 2011 to 2023.

 North Carolina General Assembly

-Pittman was first appointed to the North Carolina House of Representatives on October 10, 2011 to replace fellow Republican Jeff Barnhart who resigned to join a consulting firm.
+Pittman was first appointed to the North Carolina House of Representatives on October 10, 2011, to replace fellow Republican Jeff Barnhart who resigned to join a consulting firm.
 Pittman has been re-elected to the seat a total of 5 times, most recently in 2020.
 On February 4, 2021, Pittman announced that he wouldn't seek re-election in 2022.

 In February 2017, Pittman co-sponsored a bill allowing the removal of the ban on North Carolina seceding from the Union ever again.
-In March 2017 he co-sponsored a bill to once again make gay marriages not valid in North Carolina.
+In March 2017 he co-sponsored a bill to invalidate gay marriages in North Carolina.
 Responding to criticisms to both bills, Pittman made controversial statements that were widely reported in the news media.
-In March 2016, Pittman was a co-sponsor of North Carolina's Bathroom bill.
+In March 2016, Pittman was a co-sponsor of North Carolina's bathroom bill.